zackayers/css-documentation/README.md

 At its core, the CSS should be styling the _content_.
 The awesome things you do with the markup to turn the content into a _website_ should be the exceptions to the rule, not the rule itself.

-This is even more important when building for WYSIWYG editors.
-Make sure all of the buttons clients can click in the editor do something meaningful to the styling.

 Bad:
 ```sass